johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 For PA1, it is

-`author,author,0` means `friendly name, shell command, undergrad grad and grad grade`
+`author,author,0` means `friendly name, shell command, common grade`

 For PA2, some files will have 4 columns instead of 3.